Relintai/pandemonium_engine_docs/03_usage/04_ui/skinning_and_themes/01_gui_skinning.md

 Note:

-   Child classes can use theme items defined for their parent class (`Button` and its derivatives being a good example of that).
+- Child classes can use theme items defined for their parent class (`Button` and its derivatives being a good example of that).
 In fact, every control can use every theme item of any theme type, if it needs to (but for the clarity and predictability we try to avoid that in the engine).

-   It is important to remember that for child classes that process is automated.
+- It is important to remember that for child classes that process is automated.
   Whenever a built-in control requests a theme item from the theme it can omit the theme type, and its class name will be used instead.
 On top of that, the class names of its parent classes will also be used in turn.
 This allows changes to the parent class, such as `Button`, to affect all derived classes without the need to customize every one of them.

 You can also define your own theme types, and additionally customize both built-in controls and your own controls.
 Because built-in controls have no knowledge of your custom theme types, you must utilize scripts to access those items.
 All control nodes have several methods that allow to fetch theme items from the theme that is applied to them.
 Those methods accept the theme type as one of the arguments.

-gdscript

 ```
 var accent_color = get_color("accent_color", "MyType")